 So you like to be active, huh?
 That’s totally cool with us.
-In fact, our new 'Puma' Northern Patagonia tour features the best of the best when it comes to an active vacation - hiking volcanoes and kayaking fiords - and you may just see some really amazing things along the way.
+In fact, Northern Patagonia Adventure tour features the best of the best when it comes to an active vacation - hiking volcanoes and kayaking fjords - and you may just see some really amazing things along the way.

-We all know travelling takes a lot out of you.
+We all know traveling takes a lot out of you.
 One of the best jet lag cures?
 Food!
 And you’re going to love Patagonian cuisine.

 Your arrival to Bariloche brings you to the chocolate capital of Argentina.
 Artisan chocolate shops line the streets, beckoning you inside.
 And why not?
 You’re about to spend two weeks on the move—live a little!

 Dinner tonight features a typical Patagonian meal.
 Entrees include beef, spit roast lamb, trout, king crab, and wild boar.
 Served alongside your meats are potatoes, breads, and cheeses.
 All of the foods come from the surrounding landscapes, from the glacial rivers (trout) to the dense forests (wild boar) to the Atlantic Ocean (king crab).